uchicago-cs/student-resource-guide/tutorials/git-advanced.rst

     $ git status
     On branch main
-    Your branch is ahead of 'origin/main' by 2 commits.
+    Your branch is ahead of 'origin/main' by 1 commit.
       (use "git push" to publish your local commits)

     You have unmerged paths.